Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_quack_shop_random_percent               0       // The percent chance that a weapon in the shop will be not be shown for quacks ttt_parasite_shop_random_percent            0       // The percent chance that a weapon in the shop will be not be shown for parasites ttt_informant_shop_random_percent           0       // The percent chance that a weapon in the shop will be not be shown for informants ttt_deputy_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for deputies ttt_mercenary_shop_random_percent           0       // The percent chance that a weapon in the shop will be not be shown for mercenaries ttt_veteran_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for veterans
+ttt_quack_shop_random_percent               0       // The percent chance that a weapon in the shop will be not be shown for quacks ttt_parasite_shop_random_percent            0       // The percent chance that a weapon in the shop will be not be shown for parasites ttt_informant_shop_random_percent           0       // The percent chance that a weapon in the shop will be not be shown for informants ttt_spy_shop_random_percent                 0       // The percent chance that a weapon in the shop will be not be shown for spies ttt_deputy_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for deputies ttt_mercenary_shop_random_percent           0       // The percent chance that a weapon in the shop will be not be shown for mercenaries ttt_veteran_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for veterans